What's with the name: Shellphone Chronicles

 It’s been part of my life for decades now and continues to gain prominence as the brand and identity for my creative works.

-It all started in December of 1998, on a sailing charter vacation in the British Virgin Islands.
+It started in December of 1998, on a sailing charter vacation in the British Virgin Islands.
 The Captain and I had chartered a boat for a couple of weeks with some friends, one of whom was Kevin, a colleague of mine from work who was part of the crew with his wife, Wendy.
 We sailed out of Tortola and made our way through the islands up to Virgin Gorda.

 Even in those days the BVI was crowded with charter boats, and we wanted to find something more off the beaten path.
 There was no electronic navigation, and we were navigating with a paper chart that was little more than a photocopy with a few anchorages circled on it.
 We were intrigued by the “back side” of the Virgin Gorda, and even though the charter company had told us not to go there, we decided to see what it was like.